Skip to main content

 Good to know: The WhatsApp button becomes available when the reminder's scheduled date has arrived or passed.
 Before that date, the button is grayed out.

 Automation is the most powerful way to use reminders.
-Instead of manually scheduling a reminder for every completed job, you tell autoGMS which services should trigger automatic reminders, and it handles the rest.
+Instead of manually scheduling a reminder for every completed job, you configure rules and autoGMS handles the rest.

 Steps: